1. What is an Expense Ratio?

 There are three major types of expenses as a part of the Expense Ratio.

 a.
 Management Fees

 b.
 Administrative Costs

 The administrative costs are the expenses of running the fund.
-This would include keeping records, customer support, and service, information emails, communications.
+This would include keeping records, customer support, and service, information emails, and communications.
 They can vary greatly and are expressed as a percentage of fund assets.

 c.
 12-1b Distribution Fees

 Many mutual funds collect the 12-1b distribution fee for advertising and promotional purposes.
 Usually, they charge their shareholders to market and promote the fund to the investors.
 These three fees combined are equal to the percentage of assets deducted from the fund.

 3. How does Expense Ratio impact Fund Returns?

 In simple words, if a fund earns returns equal to 15% and has TER of 2%, then you will make a return equal to 13%.
 The Net Asset Value (NAV) of a fund is reported after deducting all fees and expenses.
 Hence, it becomes essential to know how much are you paying to the fund house.